guy-with-a-cool-terminal/GitItDoneAutomationTool/README.md

    ```

 #### **Method 2: Create a `.bat` Wrapper**
+If you want to run the script without typing `.py`:

 1. **Create a `gititdone.bat` file** in `C:\git-tools\` with the following content:
    ```bat
    @echo off